Transdisciplinary learning trajectory

 After the successful completion of this session, you will be able to:

-• Integrate learning goals with assessment methods and learning activities.
+• Integrate learning outcomes with assessment methods and learning activities.

 • Plan effective feedback processes.